 After the orientation is right go ahead and apply the rotations given by the online Rubik's Cube solver.
 Respect the initial orientation, and make all the rotations right because if you miss one or make a wrong turn you end up with a scrambled cube.
 Be careful with the double turns which mean a 180 degree turn of a face.
-These are marked with 2X.
+These are marked with x2.
 You can play back the solution with the desired speed or click through the steps one by one any time you want.
 If you don't understand what the letters mean then click on them to see the illustration.
-For this to work you have to activate the Animate rotations function with the allocated checkbox.
-You also might find useful the Rubik's Cube Notation page where you can find a detailed explication about what the letters mean in the solution algorithm.
-There's also available a youtube video to demonstrate how the Rubik's Cube Solver program works.
+For this to work you have to activate the Animate rotations feature with the allocated checkbox.
+You might also find useful the Rubik's Cube Notation page where you can find a detailed explanation about what the letters mean in the solution algorithm.
+A YouTube video is also available to demonstrate the operation of this program.

 After you successfully solved your puzzle go back to scramble a new cube.